Nikon D700 vs Sony A6000

 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D700 does not offer wifi capability.
+In contrast, the D700 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D700 (unlike the A6000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D700 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the D700 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The D700 was replaced by the Nikon D800, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Sony A6000 Manual.
+Further information on the features and operation of the D700 and A6000 can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Sony A6000 Manual.

 So what conclusions can be drawn?
 Is the Nikon D700 better than the Sony A6000 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.